3-d Calabi--Yau categories for Teichm\"uller theory: DT invariants

-of super line bundles. \textit{Orientation data} on $\mc C$ is given by a super line bundle $\sqrt{D}$ together with an isomorphism $\sqrt{D}^{\otimes 2}\xrightarrow{\cong}D$ such that there exists an isomorphism of super line bundles on the ind-constructible stack of triangles whose square is~\eqref{triangle_det_iso}.
+of super line bundles. \textit{Orientation data} on $\mc C$ is given by a super line bundle $\sqrt{D}$ together with a choice of isomorphism $\sqrt{D}^{\otimes 2}\xrightarrow{\cong}D$ such that there exists an isomorphism of super line bundles on the ind-constructible stack of triangles whose square is~\eqref{triangle_det_iso}.

 We note that the definition of the DT invariants requires only the choice of $\sqrt{D}$ with $\sqrt{D}^{\otimes 2}\cong D$ --- and only for semistable objects.
 The compatibility with triangles is needed to show multiplicativity of the integration map from the Hall algebra to the quantum torus, and ultimately the wall-crossing formula.